 Dr. Henske is a member of the American Society of Clinical Investigation and the Association of American Physicians.
 She is an elected member of the Board of Directors of the Tuberous Sclerosis Alliance.
 She is active in the mentoring and teaching of Harvard Medical School students through the Health Sciences and Technology (HST) Program, and in the teaching of graduate students at Harvard Medical School.

-Dr. Henske is a flutist who performs with local chamber music groups and an avid runner who has completed five marathons, most recently as a member of the 2011 Boston Marathon "Team Brigham" which supports community health programs in Boston.
+Dr. Henske is a flutist who performs with local chamber music groups and orchestras and an avid runner who has completed six marathons, most recently as a member of the 2013 Boston Marathon "Team Brigham" which supports the Brigham and Women’s Hospital.